benw1991/Project/README.md

 # A template for web application project

-## Before we start
-You need to know:
+Before we start, you need to know:
   - HTML5
   - CSS3
   - JavaScript